Black companies still prevail in the world.

 In better words.My spirit is one level stronger.

-To put it in bad terms.I've become less sensitive to sadness.
+To put it in bad terms.I've become dulled to the sensation of sadness.

 I feel a bit flustered.